Shuvam-Banerji-Seal/Thermodynamics-Open-Source/README.md

 ## D-Coordinates and H-Coordinates

-Now, this system too can be \"deformed\", namely by moving the piston.
+Now, this system too can be "deformed", namely by moving the piston.\

-\
 A d-coordinate is therefore naturally associated with it, the value of which specifies the position of the piston.
 We denote it indiscriminately by $x_i$ in particular it might, of course, be chosen